 The three audit responses and how to choose between them

 ISA 540.18 gives you the response options.
-Your choice depends on the nature of the estimate, the availability of data, and the level of estimation uncertainty.
+Your choice depends on the nature of the estimate, the availability of data, the level of estimation uncertainty, and the assessed inherent risk factors.

 This is the strongest form of evidence because it replaces the estimate with an actual outcome.
 If the client has a year-end provision for a legal claim and the case settles before you sign the audit report, the settlement amount is better evidence than any estimate.
 Use this response where subsequent events resolve the estimate entirely or narrow the range substantially.
 The limitation is timing: many estimates don’t resolve within the audit window.
 An expected credit loss provision won’t crystallise into actual defaults within two months of year-end.

-The risk with testing each component in isolation is that you can miss the overall picture.
+The risk with this response is that testing each component in isolation can miss the overall picture.
 The method might be appropriate.
 Data inputs might be accurate.
 Each assumption might be individually defensible.
-But the combination of individually optimistic assumptions produces an estimate that’s biased in aggregate.
+But the combination of individually optimistic assumptions produces an estimate biased in aggregate.
 That’s why ISA 540.34 requires the stand-back evaluation even when you’ve tested the components.
+Nobody enjoys challenging a CFO’s valuation model, but skipping that conversation is how the file gets flagged in inspection.

 You build your own estimate using different data, a different method, or different assumptions, then compare your result to management’s.
 This works well for estimates where the inputs are available but management’s judgment is questionable.
 For an expected credit loss provision, you might run the client’s debtor book through your own probability-of-default model (or a published model for the client’s industry) and compare the output to management’s provision.
 If your range is €180,000 to €240,000 and management’s provision is €195,000, the estimate sits within a reasonable range.
 If management’s provision is €85,000, you have a presumptive misstatement.